Gideon-May/RBTV/README.md

 #Rocket Beans TV
-Data Analysis for RBTV Channel
+Data analysis for RBTV channel

 Just playing around with some data